Kairos Productions is an independent film company. We write, adapt, and produce film projects, web series, and short films.

 In 2006 Cornelia wrote and directed The Dark Horse, which premiered at the Seattle International Film Festival and went on to win Best Feature Drama at the International Family Film Festival, among other awards.
 It is available on Amazon.

 Cornelia co-founded Seattle Shakespeare Company, directed there, and served as its casting director for seven years.
 A classically-trained actor/director, she directed stage plays for twenty years before moving behind the camera.
-Her enjoyment of filmmaking extends into the realm of production, where she served as Executive Producer for cult favorite JourneyQuest Season 1, a producer of JourneyQuest Season 2, and as a casting director for The Gamers: Dorkness Rising, as well as many other productions.
-Cornelia is in the process of writing and developing numerous projects for Kairos.
+She is a member of the Directors Guild of America and SAG-AFTRA.
+Her enjoyment of filmmaking extends into the realm of production, where she served as Executive Producer for cult favorite JourneyQuest Season 1, a producer of JourneyQuest Season 2, and as a casting director for The Gamers: Dorkness Rising, as well as many other Seattle productions.
+Cornelia, a proud member of Women in Film Seattle for several decades, is in the process of writing and developing numerous projects for Kairos.

 Larry Estes - Producer

 Larry has produced and overseen productions for over 30 years, and brings his considerable expertise and knowledge to the table in every Kairos production.
-He has produced with Kairos Productions since its beginning, including West of Redemption, Camilla Dickinson, and The Dark Horse.
+He has produced with Kairos Productions since its beginning, including Language Arts, Portal Runner, West of Redemption, Camilla Dickinson, and The Dark Horse.

 Larry began his corporate career acquiring videodisc rights for release on RCA’s SelectaVision VideoDisc system.
 In 1984 he became Senior Vice President of Feature Film Acquisitions at RCA/Columbia Pictures Home Video.
 From 1987-93 he developed and operated an arm of Columbia TriStar Home Video’s acquisition program, specializing in quality independent feature film development and financing.

-Some of his films at CTHV include Steven Soderbergh’s sex, lies and videotape, Carl Franklin’s One False Move (co-starring and co-written by Billy Bob Thornton), Allison Anders’ Gas Food Lodging, and John Sayles City of Hope and Passion Fish, among many others.
-He produced and supervised production of more than 60 movies during his time there.
+Some of his films at CTHV include Steven Soderbergh’s sex, lies and videotape, Carl Franklin’s One False Move (co-starring and co-written by Billy Bob Thornton), Allison Anders’ Gas Food Lodging, and John Sayles' City of Hope and Passion Fish, among many others.
+He supervised production of more than 60 movies during his time there.

 He returned to producing in 2001 with Sherman Alexie’s debut as writer-director, The Business of Fancydancing.
 He also served as Executive Producer of The Heart of The Game, a popular Seattle-based documentary feature that premiered at the 2005 Toronto Film Festival and was the first film acquired for distribution by the new incarnation of Miramax Films.